 Skip to contents

-Uses stringdist::stringdist() to compute distances and a data.table-based backend to assemble the final result.
+Uses stringdist::stringdist() to compute distances and a data.table-orchestrated backend with compiled 'C++' assembly to produce the final result.
 This is the main user-facing entry point for fuzzy joins on strings.

 Usage